Siena Sports Medicine Staff

 "Brian will be a key member of our team, and provide an invaluable service to our student athletes," Dashnaw said upon his hiring.
 "I'm very excited to have him on board, and confident he is a great fit for the Siena community."

 McElroy gained valuable clinical experience serving Division I athletes at Princeton University during the 2011-12 academic year.
 He provided pre-activity preparations, rehabilitation programs and practice and game coverage for several teams, including football and men's lacrosse.
 After leaving Princeton, McElroy served as an intern for the Philadelphia Eagles' athletic training staff during the summer of 2012.

 As an undergraduate at URI, McElroy worked directly with the training staff and assisted in every practice and game during spring football season.
 Upon graduation he worked at South Plainfield and Jackson Memorial High School in New Jersey, assisting in the care for over 800 student athletes from the fall of 2010 to the spring of 2011.

-Danielle Stabinski enters her second year at Siena College as an assistant athletic trainer.
-Stabinski graduated from Springfield College in 2011 and attends Albany Medical College as she works to obtain her Master's degree in Bioethics.
+Danielle Stabinski enters her fourth year at Siena College as an assistant athletic trainer.
+Stabinski graduated from Springfield College in 2011 with a Bachelor's degree in athletic training and a Bachelor's degree in physical education.
+She also graduated from Albany Medical College in 2015 where she received her Master's degree in Bioethics.

 Stabinski will assist the head trainer in the overall medical care of all student athletes, both in-season and off-season, including injury prevention and pre- and post practice treatments.
 She will also oversee the rehabilitation of student's athletic injuries.